 Red Thread is focused on helping schools, colleges and universities create the most effective, rewarding and inspiring learning environments to meet the evolving needs of students and educators.
-Through Steelcase’s insight-led research and innovation in furniture, tools and technologies for learning spaces, we have a passion for understanding how learning best takes place and how smarter, active learning spaces can make a difference.
+Through Steelcase’s insight-led research and innovation in furniture, tools and technologies, we have a passion for how learning best takes place and how smarter, active learning spaces can make a difference.

 – Higher Education

 Steelcase Education’s Insights and Applications Guide provides the latest thinking on classroom design and learning spaces, including research, design principles and applications.

 As learning becomes more interactive, classrooms must support multiple types of collaboration, including informative, evaluative and generative, as well as peer-to-peer learning and many other emerging modes.
 These modes depend on equal access to analog and digital information, and the ability for every user, no matter where they’re located, to join in the collaborative process.

 Students and instructors are participating in more online forums, viewing more online lessons and even creating their own digital content.Today’s media labs should be designed to allow educators to leverage technology in entirely new ways and the flexibility to support the ongoing evolution of learning.

 The library is the academic heart of a school, but just as education is changing, so too is the library.
 With information available online virtually any time, housing countless books has become of secondary importance.
 A reduced emphasis on housing books frees up real estate for individual and group learning.
 Today’s library should be a broader and deeper resource than ever, a place where traditional and new knowledge resources, instructors and students converge in an ongoing process of learning, teaching and discovery.